Azure/azure-iiot-opc-vault-service/DEVELOPMENT.md

 The scripts check for the environment variables setup.
-You can set the environment variables globally in your OS, or use the "env-vars-setup" script in the scrips folder.
+You can set the environment variables globally in your OS, or use the "env-vars-setup" script in the scripts folder.

 ### Sandbox

-The scripts assume that you configured your development environment, with tools like .NET Core and Docker.
+The scripts assume that you configured your development environment, with .NET Core and Docker.
 You can avoid installing .NET Core, and install only Docker, and use the command line parameter `--in-sandbox` (or the short form `-s`), for example: